dekexu/gitflow/README.md

 # Introduction
- This script is implemented according to the [pete-otaqui's bumpversion.sh](https://gist.github.com/pete-otaqui/4188238 ) and Vincent Driessen's [A Successful Git Branching model](http://nvie.com/posts/a-successful-git-branching-model/)
+ This bumpversion script is implemented according to the [pete-otaqui's bumpversion.sh](https://gist.github.com/pete-otaqui/4188238 ) and Vincent Driessen's [A Successful Git Branching model](http://nvie.com/posts/a-successful-git-branching-model/)
 # Usage
   1. copy this two script into your project and in master branch